ngblaylock/documentation/vue/nuxt.md

 # Nuxt

-## Working with Nuxt on a Subdomain

-### Step 1 — Setup Nuxt Project
+## Setup Nuxt Project
 Go to the command line and `cd` into the folder where you want the project to be located.
 Enter the following command:

 ```
 npm create nuxt-app <project-name>
 ```

+- Use Bootstrap-Vue
-Make sure to use Prettier rather than ES Lint.
+- Use Prettier rather than ES Lint.

-### Step 2 — Set up the SCSS files
+## Nuxt Style with Sass

 In order to use Sass in your nuxt project, you need to install in the `node-sass` and `sass-loader` webpack loaders.